pavitramehra/cs6964/README.md

 %sql postgresql://postgres:postgres@db:5432/postgres
 ```

+If your docker container is running, the above command should not result in an error.

-# How to get in your container
+# How to get into your container

 To access your running container, especially if you want to install libraries, you can use the Docker exec command.
 This command allows you to run a command in a running container.